buosseph/audio/readme.md

 ## TODO
 - Better support for alternative WAVE sample formats
   - When exactly should the encoder write using `WAVE_FORMAT_EXTENSIBLE`?
 Should the user be able to specify this using a separate codec (like in Audacity)?
-- Refactor aiff and wave
-  - Recent commits have made code messy and difficult to follow
-- Better support for RIFF and IFF metadata tags
+- Add support for RIFF and IFF metadata tags
 - Integrate `crate rust-id3` for handling ID3 metadata
-- Better integration tests
+- Improve integration tests
-- Refactor unit tests in `aiff` and `wave` modules
 - Write examples
 - Look into using `Container::open` and `Container::create` as part of the public API
 - Possibly add a "from_buffer" function